-In this review (the first of many 2019 snowboard reviews), I will take a look at the Westmark Camber as a freestyle snowboard.
+In this review, I will take a look at the Westmark Camber as a freestyle snowboard.

 As per tradition here at SnowboardingProfiles.com I will give the Westmark Camber a score out of 100 (based on several factors) and see how it compares with other freestyle snowboards.

 Board: Arbor Westmark Camber

 Flex Feel on Snow: Medium (5/10)

 Compared to other Freestyle Boards

 Out of the 37 Men’s Freestyle snowboards that I rated:

 - The highest score was 91.8/100